Skn0tt/datapact/README.md

 Datapact track gives you:

-- notifications via E-Mail, Slack and MS Teams
+- notifications via E-Mail, Slack, MS Teams and PagerDuty
 - a central documentation of your datasets
 - history of data expectations + reality
 - data quality tracking